 Why Is Butter So High in Points on WW?

-In the case of butter, the high saturated fat causes the point value to also be high.
+In the case of butter, the high saturated fat causes the point value also to be high.
 Remember, the American Heart Association says a diet high in saturated fat increases your risk of developing heart disease.

 Best Substitutes for Butter in Baking & Cooking